patrickswijgman/game-data-gen/README.md

 ## Example

-Create a plain text file somewhere in your source code (it does not need a file extension).
+Create a plain text file somewhere in your source code (without a file extension).

 For example `src/data/game`: